SCADA Alarm Management

 The hardest alarm problem is not one plant with one control room - it is one operator responsible for thirty wells, twelve pump stations, or a portfolio of small facilities, each historically running its own isolated HMI.
 Per-system alarm handling multiplies consoles, logins, and call-out lists until something falls through the gap between systems.

 The fix is architectural: a unified alarm inbox that aggregates every alarm from every site and every driver into one prioritized, filterable list.
-Merobix does this natively — alarms from all sites, collected across 20 protocol drivers spanning 7 protocol families, land in a single annunciator view with per-site routing rules, so the pumper responsible for each lease gets exactly their alarms and the operations manager sees the whole board.
-Cloud-hosted or on-premise on your own servers, the aggregation works the same way; see the multi-site SCADA comparison for the full architecture discussion.
+Merobix does this natively - alarms from all sites, collected across drivers for the major industrial protocols, land in a single annunciator view with per-site routing rules, so the pumper responsible for each lease gets exactly their alarms and the operations manager sees the whole board.
+Whether cloud-hosted or on your own servers, the aggregation works the same way.

 Checklist for evaluating multi-system alarm handling: